createcandle/configuration-files/boot/firmware/readme.txt

-candle_hotspot_block_ip4_internet.txt	# Block devices on the Hotspot network from reaching the internet candle_hotspot_block_ip6_internet.txt	# Block devices on the Hotspot network from reaching the internet candle_hotspot_force_uap0.txt	# Force the Hotspot to ignore any plugged in WiFI USB sticks, and create virtual interface UAP0. candle_disable_wifi_pmf.txt # Disable protected management frames.
+candle_hotspot_block_ip4_internet.txt	# Block devices on the Hotspot network from reaching the internet candle_hotspot_block_ip6_internet.txt	# Block devices on the Hotspot network from reaching the internet candle_hotspot_force_uap0.txt	# Force the Hotspot to ignore any plugged in WiFI USB sticks, and create virtual interface UAP0. candle_hotspot_disable_wifi_pmf.txt # Disable protected management frames.
 This trades some security for compatibility. candle_emergency_hotspot.txt	# Starts an unprotected WiFi hotspot called "Candle emergency"

 # RECOVERY OPTIONS - DEPRECATED